codersthlm/study-notes/ml/README.md

 * Decision Trees

 CART is an algorthm.
 C4.5.

-Will peoplöe wait for a table at an restaurant.
+Will people wait for a table at an restaurant.
 Split on different feautures as an decision.
 Information and entropy.
 Low entropy is good.
 Because we are sure of our decision.